dynatrace-oss/opentelemetry-metric-dotnet/README.md

 #### Default Labels/Dimensions

 The `Tags` property can be used to optionally specify a list of key/value pairs, which will be added as additional labels/dimensions to all data points.

+### Known issues and limitations

+The OpenTelemetry Metrics SDK currently does not allow exporters to distinguish between values received from counters and those received from observers.
+Counter values are passed to the exporter as deltas to the last export whereas for observers, the current value is reported.
+For this exporter, we decided to properly support counters and thus send the received values marked as deltas, which will lead to wrong values being reported for observers, however.